pact-foundation/pact-python/CONTRIBUTING.md

 ### Branch Organization

 Pact Python has one primary branch `master` and we use feature branches to deliver new features with pull requests.
-We use the following naming convention for branches:
+Typically, we scope the branch according to the [conventional commit](#conventional-commit-messages) categories.
+The more common ones are:

 -   `feature/<name>` or `feat/<name>` for new features
 -   `fix/<name>` for bug fixes
 -   `chore/<name>` for chores
 -   `docs/<name>` for documentation changes

-These generally follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) categories.

 ## Issues